KCTY (Kansas City): History

 The new UHF station's affiliations with other television networks proved to be short-lived as the VHF station battles were cleared up and the networks secured affiliations with stations that could be received by all television sets.
 CBS found a VHF home on August 2, with the launch of the time-share operation of KMBC-TV and WHB-TV on channel 9; ABC migrated to VHF on September 27, when KCMO-TV began on channel 5.
 In late August, KCTY became a basic DuMont affiliate.
 It also began to expand its schedule and add new studio shows, such as the children's program Share the Fun with host Sue Bowen, as well as local newscasts and live high school football telecasts.

 Despite this, the station's financial picture worsened considerably; there were 353,000 VHF receivers in Kansas City but just 52,000 UHF-converted and all-channel sets.
 Herbert Mayer, the president of Empire Coil, first attempted to put the station on the market, but not even asking buyers to name a price attracted any offers.
 He then thought to close the station before 1953 was over in order to take the loss on the year's taxes.
 Instead, worried that such a decision might be detrimental to the future of UHF television, he instead sold KCTY for one dollar to the DuMont network itself in a transaction approved by the FCC in a special meeting on December 31, 1953, giving the company its fourth station.
 The $1 nominal purchase price was the lowest ever for a TV station; when KMO-TV in Tacoma, Washington, and its AM counterpart were to be sold for $350,000 that same month, Television Digest noted that that deal was the next-smallest in TV history.

 DuMont announced that it had purchased KCTY in order to provide it support and also in order to study the problems ailing UHF stations at the time; it also declared that it would begin a major marketing program to encourage UHF conversions and give it priority for a higher-power transmitter to be built by DuMont Laboratories.
-DuMont became the first television network to own and operate a UHF television station, while Empire Coil took a $750,000 loss on KCTY and ultimately sold its two remaining stations to Storer Broadcasting due to weakening demand for its electronics products and the television station's financial failure.
+DuMont became the first television network to own and operate a UHF television station, while Empire Coil took a $750,000 loss on KCTY.
+Empire Coil subsequently sold itself, along with its two remaining stations, to Storer Broadcasting; while Mayer said the sale was made for family considerations, Broadcasting-Telecasting suggested it was also due to weakening demand for its electronics products and the television station's financial failure.
 Empire also surrendered the construction permits for the Indianapolis and Denver UHF stations.